SolarNetwork/solarnode-handbook/docs/users/security-tokens.md

 ### Refresh Allowed

-The Refresh Allowed policy grants applications given a signing key rather than the token's private password can refresh the key as long as the token has not expired.
+The Refresh Allowed policy grants applications given a signing key rather than the token's private password the ability to refresh the key as long as the token has not expired.

 ### Source IDs